chetnashah/javawork/androidbasics/Intent.md

 ### setting/getting URI on an intent

+Uri data goes well with actions, and used as primary source of data/info passed in an intent.

-Use the `setData()` method with a Uri object to add that URI to the Intent To get Uri data from intent use `intent.getData()` method:
+Use the `intent.setData()` method with a Uri object to add that URI to the Intent To get Uri data from intent use `intent.getData()` method:
 ```java
 Uri locationUri = intent.getData();